 Potting soil is one of the few recurring purchases you’ll make as a home grower.
-Soil is extremely valuable to you and your cannabis plants and ought not be underestimated.
-Ask any farmer who makes wine and grows grapes about the importance of soil quality.
+The common sized 1.5 cubic feet bags or 2 cubic feet bags should cost you anywhere from $10 to $25 per bag.
+Good soil is extremely valuable to your cannabis plants and should not be underestimated.

-There are many well known “cannabis friendly soils” to choose from, but if you order online, you’ll pay a hefty amount just for shipping.
-Try to locate your soil from your local garden shop, hydroponics store, grow store, or even hardware store.
-If you are fortunate enough to get soil like Happy Frog or Ocean Forest from Fox Farms, then you must not add any additional fertilizer for at least 4 weeks.
-These soils have plenty of nutrients already.
-However, if the soil is being reused for a second or third cycle, you don’t need to withhold fertilizations.
+There are many well known cannabis-friendly soils to choose from, but if you order online, expect to pay a hefty amount for shipping costs.
+A more cost-effective route is to locate soil from your local gardening store, hydro store, grow store, or hardware store.
+If you are fortunate enough to get quality soil like Happy Frog or Ocean Forest from Fox Farms, then you do not have to add any additional fertilizer for 4 weeks.
+If you do add fertilizer too soon, it can have a negative effect on your plants and cause nutrient-burn and stunted growth.